lilamcilveen/CoffeeAdventure/README.md

   have a list of contents (things), players, and exits (doors to other rooms).

 2. DETAILS
-  Your game must have the following classes: World, Room, Player and Thing.
+  Your game must has the following classes: World, Room, Player and Thing.

   World:
-    Your world class will need to read the game world from a le.
-It will need to keep track of the entrance to the world so that the human player can enter it.
-Your world class should also be able to save a game in progress.
+    - The world class reads the game world from a file.
+    - It keeps track of the entrance to the world so that the human player can enter it.
+    - It can save a game in progress.
 That is, save the state of the game so that it can be loaded later and continued (from the same point in the game).
-Your world will need to hold your collection of rooms in some way.
-(You can use either an array or a linked-structure.)
+    - Holds the collection of rooms using a linked-list structure.

   Room:
-    A room is where everything happens.
-A room contains players, things and doors to other rooms.
-A player should be able to take things from a room and leave things in a room.
-Doorways between rooms can be simple doors (that can always be opened), be locked (requiring a key to be found rst) or one-way (you can go from room A to B, but not from B to A).
-A basic room will have 1-4 adjacent rooms.
-You do not need to consider a room having more than one doorway (adjacent room) in any given direction.
+    - A room is where everything happens.
+    - Contains players, things and doors to other rooms.
+    - Any player (AI or human) can take things from a room and leave things in a room.
+    - Doorways between rooms can be simple doors, be locked or one-way (you can go from room A to B, but not from B to A).
+    - A basic room has 1-4 adjacent rooms.

   Player:
-    Each players should have a specic role in the game.
-There will be several players in the game including a human players and at least N more players.
-Each team member will contribute a specic computer controlled player that have different behaviours.
+    - Each players should has a specific role in the game.
+    - There are several players in the game including a human players and at least 3 AI, with different behaviours.
-    For the human player, we will North, South, East, and West to denote directions.
-N, S, E and W will be sufficient.
+    - For the human player, North, South, East, and West are used to denote directions.

   Thing:
-    There will be several things in the game.
-Examples might food, treasure, radioactive material, keys, locked boxes, etc. There needs to be at least N different things that have different behaviour.
+    - There are several things in the game.
+Examples are coffee, posion, homework, material, keys, locked boxes, etc.
+    - Each have a different behaviour upon interaction.

 3. FILE FORMAT
   The file format for the world will be as follows: